thachp/eventdbx/README.md

 - `dbx schema remove <name> <event>`
 - `dbx schema list`

-Schemas are stored on disk; when the server runs with restriction enabled, incoming events must satisfy the recorded schema.
+Schemas are stored on disk; when restriction is `default` or `strict`, incoming events must satisfy the recorded schema (and `strict` additionally requires every aggregate to declare one).

 ### Aggregates